tartakynov/dev-writings/README.md

 # Dev Writings

-A curated list of developer articles and bloggers to research the art of technical writing.
+A curated list of articles and bloggers to research the art of technical writing.

 ### Articles